 7-seater cars are a very niche market.
 On top of that, finding an electric car with 7 seats can be even harder.
 But don’t worry; we have brought you the 7 best electric cars with 7 seats.
 Most of the cars in this article are from Tesla or Mercedes.

-Electric or no electric, a 7-seater car is always expensive in comparison to a 5-seater.
+Electric or no electric, an electric family car 7 seater is always expensive in comparison to a 5-seater.
 But in this list, you can also find some very affordable options, such as Volkswagen ID.
 Buzz.
 It has starting price of around $40,000.
 What else can you ask for?

 Are you using an electric car with 7 seats?
 How’s the experience?
 Do 7 passengers considerably slow down your otherwise swift EV?
 Do let us know in the comment section below.
 We would love to hear from you guys.